|

 this frank portrayal of one man's obsession.
 The show is actually quite

-to enjoy playing up to.
-Maybe the proximity of the action in a small
+seemed to enjoy playing up to.
+Maybe the proximity of the action in

-theatre space made for some embarrassment and squirming among the onlookers
+a small theatre space made for some embarrassment and squirming among

-as the action onstage was quite explicit for its taboo theme.
-However
+the onlookers as the action onstage was quite explicit for its taboo

-despite its clumsy, unsubtle and uncomfortable opening, the production
+theme.
+However despite its clumsy, unsubtle and uncomfortable opening,

-grows on you and you may begin to sympathise with the characters and
+the production grows on you and you may begin to sympathise with the

-enjoy the show as it develops.
-It represents a reworking of the original
+characters and enjoy the show as it develops.
+It represents a reworking

-novel with a more moral ending, so don't expect this dramatised version
+of the original novel with a more moral ending, so don't expect this

-to be true to the original story.
-Some of the more recent music tunes
+dramatised version to be true to the original story.
+Some of the more

-featured seemed anachronistic in parts and it worked better with musical
+recent music tunes featured seemed anachronistic in parts and it worked

-allusions to an earlier period in time.
-A more assertive and knowing
+better with musical allusions to an earlier period in time.
+A more

 Taylor Mac - Paul Lucas